christylydia34/akan-name/README.md

  `
 ## Technologies used.
-  I used  Html5
+  I used the following languages
+  -Html5
-  * Css
+  - Css
   * Javascript
   * Bootstrap